-Ga. medical marijuana board meets amid intense industry interestGeorgia's law would allow licensed, limited medical cannabis cultivation, and indoors only.
+Ga. medical marijuana board meets amid intense industry interestGeorgia's law allows licensed, limited medical cannabis cultivation, and indoors only.
 (Photo: M. Martin Vicente/CC BY 2.0

 By Maggie Lee

 Georgia hasn’t even finished the applications for up to six medical cannabis grow licenses — but at least 50 companies are looking at the Georgia Access to Medical Cannabis Commission with great interest.

 “During these 100 days, I’ve had the opportunity to meet with a little over 50 companies in the industry that are interested in submitting proposals for either a Class 1 or Class 2 [production] license,” said Andrew Turnage, executive director of the commission, at a Tuesday evening meeting.

 In that short meeting, the appointed commissioners approved a necessary administrative step: to send a license application design and draft to the state’s procurement agency for its review.